-- HTML View: This feature is not yet released, but is intended for editors who want to embed HTML into an article body to create enhancements such as data visualizations, infographics and maps.
+- HTML View: This feature is intended for editors who want to embed HTML into an article body to create enhancements such as data visualizations, infographics and maps.
 This view provides more granular control over the look and feel of an asset, and it allows the correct coding of important HTML attributes for SEO purposes, like headers.
 With newly introduced tools, pasting HTML code into the Brightspot RTE is simple and easy, so you can spend less time mired in picky rewriting and corrections.

 - Easy Insertion of Visuals: Appealing visuals transform posts from ho-hum to magnetic, so Brightspot prioritizes a pain-free process for inserting them.
 You can pop visual and social assets, including tables, into your posts via copy-and-paste—a process that’s superior to drag-and-drop, because everyone can do it.
 There’s also a simple method for re-ordering these items from your phone called "click targets"—a mobile-friendly method to help you get your assets in place efficiently.